 We are very delighted that you have shown interest in Aurora Design Co.
-Data protection is of a particular importance to us.
-The use of the Internet pages of Aurora Design Co. is possible without any indication of personal data; however, if a person wants to use special services via our website, personal data processing may be required.
+Data protection is of a particular importance for the management of Aurora Design Co.
+The use of the Internet pages of Aurora Design Co is possible without any indication of personal data; however, if a person wants to use special services via our website, personal data processing may be required.
 If the processing of personal data is required and there is no legal basis for such processing, we generally seek the consent of the data subject.

 As the Controller, Aurora Design Co. has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
 However, Internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.
 For this reason, every data subject is free to transfer personal data to us via alternative means, e.g. by telephone.

 The data protection declaration of Aurora Design Co. is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
 Our data protection declaration should be legible and understandable for the general public, as well as our customers and business partners.
 To ensure this, we would like to first explain the terminology used.

 In this data protection declaration, we use, inter alia, the following terms:

 - Personal data.
 Personal data means any information relating to an identified or identifiable natural person (“data subject”).
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 - Data subject.
 Data subject is any identified or identifiable natural person, whose personal data is processed by the Controller responsible for the processing.